oskardudycz/event-driven.io/content/posts/2026-04-13--passive_aggressive_events/index.en.md

 **If we model our communication only in terms of events, our system will look just like that.** We'd just announce new facts in a passive-aggressive style and not be interested in what happens next.
 Oh, wait, are we really not interested?
 Actually, we are.
 If someone won't do what we expect with our information, we'll be even angrier.

 [What's the difference between a command and an event?](/en/whats_the_difference_between_event_and_command/) Both are messages.
-They convey specific information: a command indicating intent to do something, or an event describing what happened.
-From the computer’s point of view, they are no different.
+They convey specific information: a command indicating intent to do something, an event describes what has happened.
+From the computer's point of view, they are no different.
 Only the business logic and the interpretation of the message can distinguish between an event and a command.

 And that's the main difference: commands can be rejected by the command handler.
 Events can only be ignored.

-If we send an event, we expect someone to be interested, but we don't know who or how many components will.
-We just inform.
+If we publish an event, we expect one or more consumers to be interested in it.
+Yet, we don't know which components will do it.
+We just broadcast information.

 This can easily change into passive-aggressive:

 > I did my work, now it's your turn.

-And here's the crucial moment.
-If we'll always have a single consumer for an event that needs to run the specific logic and expect to get the particular event back, then it should be a command.
+And here's the crucial part.
+If we always have a single consumer for an event that needs to run the specific logic and expect to get the particular event back, then it should be a command.
 It's not an event, we don't inform.
-We just want someone to take the next specific step and let us know when they finish.
+We want some component to take the next specific step and let us know when it's finished.

-But hey, aren't we making our communication synchronous?
+Aren't we making our communication synchronous?

 What does it even mean, synchronous or asynchronous?

 That's what [Sam Newman discussed in his great talk](https://www.youtube.com/watch?v=2LMEJ-WGFTk).
-The main conclusion is that synchronous vs asynchronous discussion is actually about blocking or non-blocking.
-And that's much broader than the technicalities of whether we call something in-process via an HTTP endpoint or a messaging system.
+The main conclusion is that synchronous vs asynchronous discussion is actually about blocking or non-blocking processing.
+And that's much broader topic than the technical solution (so whether we call something in-process via an HTTP endpoint or a messaging system).

-It's a common misconception that events are published through a messaging system (e.g. Kafka, RabbitMQ, SQS, WhateverQueue) and commands are sent through WebAPI.

-Those are technicalities.
-As said, both events and commands are messages; we can send them through a messaging system or via HTTP (e.g., events via webhooks).
+It's a common misconception that events are published asynchronously through a messaging system (e.g. Kafka, RabbitMQ, SQS, WhateverQueue) and commands are sent through synchronous WebAPI.
+That can be true for a specific solution, but not as the general rule.
+As said, both events and commands are messages; we can send them through a messaging system or via HTTP (e.g. events via webhooks).

-This misleading split stemmed from our expectation about handling, so we expected the command to wait for the result.
-For events, we don't expect a specific result, at least in theory.
+This misleading split came out from our expectation about handling.
+We expected the command handler to give us the result.
+For event handler, we don't expect a specific result.
+At least in theory.

 **If we publish a specific event to the messaging system and expect a specific critical path of follow-up events, then we're not making our communication non-blocking.
 It's still sequential.** We cannot proceed until the expected sequence occurs.